polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     -   AvSet ASCS/ERS: this availability set contains a pair of Windows Server VMs forming a WFC-based cluster hosting the highly available SAP ASCS and ERS roles.

     -   AvSet PAS: this availability set contains a pair of Windows Server VMs hosting the Primary Application Server (PAS) and an Additional Application Server (AAS).
-Clustering is not used in this case since high availability is built-into the the PAS and AAS functionality.
+Clustering is not used in this case since high availability is built-into the PAS and AAS functionality.

     -   AvSet HANA: this availability set contains a pair of clustered Linux VMs hosting HANA instances configured with synchronous HANA System Replication (HSR).
 Clustering is implemented by using Pacemaker.